rupali317/social-proof-section-master/README.md

 - [Learn CSS Grid the easy way](https://www.youtube.com/watch?v=rg7Fvvl3taU&ab_channel=KevinPowell) - Provides the demo of CSS grids basics.
 A good refresher.
 - [A guide to learning CSS grid](https://learncssgrid.com/) - Provides a clear documentation of the Grid functionalities.
 - [Accessibility Insights for Web](https://chromewebstore.google.com/detail/accessibility-insights-fo/pbjjkligggfmakdaogkfomddhfmpjeni) - This Google chrome extension is handy since it provides accessibility tests such as the color contrast, bypass mechansim, focus order, keyboard navigation, no missing headers, headling level, link purpose.
+- [Anatomy of visually hidden](https://www.tpgi.com/the-anatomy-of-visually-hidden/) - Explains the purpose of each CSS property of the visually hidden styles

 ## Author